Are you looking for the best Paraguay tourist attractions?

 These stunning ruins are among the most wonderful parts of Paraguay.

 They should be visited by anyone with a love of old-school, aged architecture.
-Just be very careful around these ruins; they are, after all, ruins.
+Just be careful around these ruins; they are, after all, ruins.

 A tiny colony that still holds some semblance of presence today.
 A trip here should provide you with a total appreciation of the depth and richness of Jesuit culture.